pbquandt/Airlines_Delays_Analysis/README.md

    ```bash
    pip install -r requirements.txt
    ```
-5. run this script to change urls inside the notebooks !!!!
 5. Install [PostgreSQL](https://www.postgresql.org/)
-   There are many available options to install PostgreSQL on your local machine, depending on whether you use Mac or PC.
+   There are several options available for installing PostgreSQL on your local machine, depending on whether you're using a Mac or a PC.
-   If you don't have one already, I would suggest finding an appropriate tutorial on Google or YouTube.
+   If you don't have PostgreSQL installed yet, I recommend searching for a suitable tutorial on Google or YouTube.
 You can also ask ChatGPT for step-by-step instructions,
-   stating what type of computer you are working on and what your operating system is (Windows, MacOS, Linux), etc.
+   specifying the type of computer you're using and your operating system (Windows, macOS, Linux, etc.).
+    ####
    **Key information:**

    - Make sure your PostgreSQL version is 14 (`postgresql@14`).
    - When setting up PostgreSQL for the first time, use these credentials:
      - **Username**: `postgres_user`
      - **Password**: `coderslab`
      - **Port**: `5432` (default)
      - **Host**: `localhost` (default)
+    ####
    **Some useful links:**
    - Windows: [https://www.w3schools.com/postgresql/postgresql_install.php](https://www.w3schools.com/postgresql/postgresql_install.php)
    - Mac: [https://www.youtube.com/watch?v=Z-iM7hUdBSg](https://www.youtube.com/watch?v=Z-iM7hUdBSg)
    - Mac (via Homebrew): [https://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/](https://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/)

 ### ! ! !
 Important ! ! !

-If you clone the project and want to run it locally, please note that you will need raw data files inside the `data/raw` directory.
-The default GitHub file size limit is 50 MB, but the raw data files exceed this limit.
-As such, the `data/raw` directory will be empty after cloning the repository.
+To run the project locally, ensure that the data/raw directory contains the required raw data files.
+Since these files exceed GitHub's size limits, the directory will be empty after cloning.

-There are three ways to obtain the raw data:
+Obtain the raw data using one of these methods:

-1. **Use API endpoints (preferred method)**:
+1. **Use API endpoints**: (recommended)

-   - Refer to and run the `N01_Data_Engineering_API.ipynb` notebook - downloading the data will start automatically by using API endpoints.
+   - Refer to and run the `N01_Data_Engineering_API.ipynb` notebook - downloading the data will start automatically through the API endpoints.
- You will however need a dedicated token to downoad this data.
-Contact me at [pbquandt@gmail.com](mailto\:pbquandt@gmail.com) to obtain the token.
+However, you will need a dedicated token to download the data.
+Please contact me directly at [pbquandt@gmail.com](mailto:pbquandt@gmail.com) to obtain the token.
-   - While small datasets like `aircraft`, `airport_list`, and `airport_weather.csv` take less than 2 minutes to download, the `flight` dataset is over 1 GB and takes approximately 4 hours to download.
+   - While small datasets like `aircraft`, `airport_list`, and `airport_weather` take less than 2 minutes to download, the `flight` dataset, which is over 1 GB in size, takes approximately 4 hours to download.

 2. **Download pre-prepared data** (easy method):

-   - Use this [Google Drive link](https://drive.google.com/uc?export=download&id=1xrIhLSrLy0WvxOdU6XRZOrbHyDkMu352) to download the data, and place it in the `data/raw` directory.
+   - Use this [Google Drive link](https://drive.google.com/uc?export=download&id=1xrIhLSrLy0WvxOdU6XRZOrbHyDkMu352) to download the data, and place it inside the `data/raw` directory (see below screenshot).

 3. **Source data directly from Kaggle** (not recommended):

    - You can access the dataset [here](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations).
 However, you will need to locate, join, and rename the files manually.

 <img src="../Airlines_Delays_Analysis/readme_img/raw_dir.png" alt="files structure in 'data/raw' directory" width="300"/>

+---

+## Potential Issues

+Since the project was done on a Mac, I haven't had the chance to test it on a PC.
+Although I took appropriate steps, such as dynamically determining the working folder path in the `project_dir.py` file and using `{os.path.sep}` for path separators, potential conflicts between Mac and PC environments can still occur.
+If you encounter any issues on your PC, please let me know or, ideally, follow the steps outlined in the 'Contributing' section below.

 ---